 In the Review Details view, you can see that everything CleanMyMac has found has a checkmark against it.
-If you see anything you don’t want to remove, just uncheck the box next to it.
+If you see anything you don’t want to remove, just deselect the box next to it.

-Tip: CleanMyMac X can also identify and remove Malware, which will also help keep your Mac’s drive clean.
+Tip: CleanMyMac X can also identify and remove malware, which will also help keep your Mac’s drive clean.

-Use Apple’s storage management tools
+2. Use Apple’s storage management tools

 Tip: Don’t forget to empty your Trash after you’ve deleted some files.

-Some apps come with their own uninstallers and where that’s the case, the best way to uninstall them is to use that.
+Some apps come with their own uninstallers, and where that’s the case, the best way to uninstall them is to use that.
 However, most applications don’t have such a neat solution.
 And many of us still think that simply dragging an app’s icon to the Trash will uninstall it.
 It won’t.
 Instead, it will leave tens, or even hundreds of files scattered in various folders on your drive, taking up space and possibly causing conflicts later on.

 Luckily, if you’ve downloaded and installed CleanMyMac X (see above), it’s easy to uninstall all apps and their remainders completely.

-Launch CleanMyMac X — download the app here (Apple-notarized version)
+Open CleanMyMac X — download the app here (Apple-notarized version)

-Choose Uninstaller in the sidebar.
+Select Uninstaller in the sidebar.

-Remove user account you don’t need
+4. Remove user account you don’t need

 If you’ve had your Mac for a few years, you may have set up multiple user accounts.
 Perhaps a friend or family member also used the Mac, or maybe you set up one user account for work and one for leisure.
 Whatever the reason, if there are user accounts on your Mac that you no longer need, getting rid of them will help clean up your Mac’s hard drive.